 George Ayoub is a partner in Schellenberg Wittmer's dispute resolution, white-collar crime and compliance, and internal corporate investigations groups in Geneva.

-His key areas of expertise and practice include white-collar crime, international mutual legal assistance, extradition, asset tracing and recovery, and internal corporate investigations.
-George is also specialized in regulatory and compliance issues.
+His key areas of expertise and practice focus on white-collar crime, international mutual legal assistance, extradition, asset tracing and recovery, and internal corporate investigations.
+George is also specialised in regulatory and compliance issues and sanctions law.

 George has acted as counsel for both individuals and corporate entities in criminal and administrative proceedings before cantonal and federal authorities and courts, including the Swiss Supreme Court.